ThakaRashard/thakarashard.github.io/index.md

 {% include nav.html %}

+@blackgirlscode [wefunk](https://www.wefunkradio.com/radio/play) works for me rn... i think i saw trice, she might be with allied...
+I am so confused, at least if she work for allied now, she from freaknick and lost her sparkle @nasa-jpl @la-county-isd

 ### The weather guidelines for NASA’s Artemis II flight
 test identify conditions to safely roll out to the pad and launch the agency’s Space Launch System and Orion spacecraft.